2026-05-08 · tdee, metabolism, neat, movement, habits · 16 min read

 NEAT — the biggest controllable lever

 Non-exercise activity thermogenesis (NEAT) is every calorie you burn outside of formal exercise: walking, standing, climbing stairs, carrying groceries, fidgeting, doing chores.
+Our dedicated NEAT guide covers the 4-bucket TDEE breakdown, the diet-induced NEAT drop, and a 4-week ramp.
 Research on NEAT shows that the difference between a low-NEAT and a high-NEAT lifestyle can be 300 to 500 calories a day between people of the same size.

 That is the single most important sentence in this article.
 A 500-calorie swing in daily burn — without setting foot in a gym — is enough to turn a stalled deficit into a steady one, or maintenance into slow loss.